IBM/opencv-power/README.md

 $ make install
 ```

+* The example compilation guide is using AT which is bind to Python3.
+Use other compilers for python2.
 * You could specify the compiler as your default GCC/G++;
 * It is highly recommend to turn OpenMP on for performance consideration, and it is better to set the environment  OMP_PROC_BIND=true and proper OMP_NUM_THREADS for affinity;
 * If you are compiling the code on a POWER8 machine, please replace the cmake c/c++ flags as power8.